Getting started with Yeoman

 The Yeoman workflow is comprised of three core tools for improving your productivity and satisfaction when building a web app.
 These tools are:

 Each of these projects are independently maintained by their respective communities, but work well together as a part of a prescriptive workflow for keeping you effective.
 Let’s walk through what these binaries can do.

 Yo is maintained by the Yeoman project and offers web application scaffolding, utilizing scaffolding templates we refer to as generators.
 You typically install yo and any generators you think you might use via npm.

 Installing yo and some generators

-bower for you, if you are using npm 1.2.10 or above.
-You can also install those manually:
+If you are using npm 1.2.10 or above, this will also automatically install

 If you have installed Grunt globally in the past, you will need to remove it first:

 npm uninstall -g grunt